tjacovich/vis-services/README.md

 ### Author Network

-This endpoint takes a solr query (q parameter and optionally fq, start, and rows) and returns a json structures.
+This endpoint takes a solr query (q parameter and optionally fq, start, rows, and max_groups) and returns json.
 * If there are fewer than 50 nodes, the json structure is simply a graph of author nodes and their linkages.
 * Otherwise two graphs are returned : a "fullGraph" that has all node-link information for the nodes